 In the above example, you can execute the job at the same time as other jobs that also have read-only access to the first

-When creating a
+When you create a

 There are three Allocator types for

-Tempbut is faster than
+Temp but faster than

-Persistentwhere performance is essential.
+Persistent where performance is essential.

 NativeArray<float> result = new NativeArray<float>(1, Allocator.TempJob);

 Note: The number 1 in the example above indicates the size of the NativeArray.
 In this case, it has only one array element because it only stores one piece of data in its result.